Chapter 7, Title 11, United States Code: For individuals

 Individuals who reside, have a place of business, or own property in the United States may file for bankruptcy in a federal court under Chapter 7 ("straight bankruptcy", or liquidation).
 Chapter 7, as with other bankruptcy chapters, is not available to individuals who have had bankruptcy cases dismissed within the prior 180 days under specified circumstances.

-In a Chapter 7 bankruptcy, the individual is allowed to keep certain exempt property.
-Most liens, however (such as real estate mortgages and security interests for car loans), survive.
+In a Chapter 7 bankruptcy the individual is allowed to keep certain exempt property.
+However most liens (such as real estate mortgages and security interests for car loans) survive.
 The value of property that can be claimed as exempt varies from state to state.
 Other assets, if any, are sold (liquidated) by the trustee to repay creditors.
 Many types of unsecured debt are legally discharged by the bankruptcy proceeding, but there are various types of debt that are not discharged in a Chapter 7.
 Common exceptions to discharge include child support, income taxes less than three years old, property taxes, student loans (unless the debtor prevails in a adversary proceeding brought to determine the dischargeability of the student loan), and fines and restitution imposed by a court for any crimes committed by the debtor.
 Spousal support is likewise not covered by a bankruptcy filing, nor are property settlements through divorce.
 Despite their potential non-dischargeability, all debts must be listed on bankruptcy schedules.